 In Figure 3, the material properties with field variable dependencies are shown.
 The number of field variables is set to 1.
 When Field 1 equals 1, Young’s modulus value is 200 000 MPa and Poisson’s ratio is 0.3.
 When the Field 1 value increases to 2, these properties are decreased to 2 MPa and 0.01 respectively, which can be considered negligible.

-One or more amplitudes are defined to introduce spatial variability of field variables and manage the removal of elements over the time step.
-In this case, a unique amplitude is assigned for each of the eight cells being removed and the removals are staggered by varying the tabulated values.
-In Figure 4, the tabular Amplitude associated with set X3-Y3-Z4 is shown.
-In this case, the field variable associated with the amplitude will increase from 1 to 2 at a step time of 4, and remain equal to 2 until the end of the step.
+One or more amplitudes are determine to introduce spatial variability of field variables and manage the removal of elements over the time step.
+A unique amplitude is set for each of the eight cells being removed and the removals are staggered by varying the tabulated values.
+In Figure 4, the tabular Amplitude relative with set X3-Y3-Z4 is shown.
+The field variable associated with the amplitude will increase from 1 to 2 at a step time of 4, and remain equal to 2 until the end of the step.
 This is the fourth set to be degraded in the step, and a total step time of 8 seconds is used to degrade each set individually

 One or more amThe amplitudes are tied to the unique sets by making modifications to the model in the keyword editor found at Model -> Edit Keywords -> ModelName.